uncw-library/omeka-s/README.md

 		- "Search engine": "solrEngine (Solr \[via Solarium\]"
 		- click "Save" button

+### If you want to view the solr index

+Production's solr shall not be internet-accessible because it is not password protected.

+On dev box at http://localhost:8983
+-  On left side "Core Selector" dropdown, select "omeka".
+-  Select "Query"
+-  "q" => \*:\*
+-  "Execute Query" button will display everything in the core.
+-  It will also display a well-formed solr query that can be pasted into firefox.

 # Version Upgrade advice

 On Upgrade: check if the source's local.config.php changes any variable names or layout.
+I don't know why this is important, but it was in the official docs.